giopunt/setup-jest-with-coverage/notes.md

 ### Ignoring files during linting

-We also want to ignore the coverage output and everything in node_modules and to do that we need to create another file called `.eslintignore`, run `touch .eslintignore` and add these lines:
+We also want to ignore the `coverage` output and everything inside `node_modules` and to do that we need to create another file called `.eslintignore`, run `touch .eslintignore` and add these lines:

 ```
 // .eslintignore